 f.
-Spurs - Spurs may be worn at Rallies and other events.
-Any misuse of spurs will be reported to the DC/Centre Proprietor, Area Representative and Training Chairman, any reported riders will be recorded and monitored.
+Spurs - may not be worn by a Pony Club member at a Pony Club activity or event unless that member has passed either the Pony Club C+ Riding Test or the Pony Club Spurs Test.
+Any misuse of spurs will be reported to the DC/Centre Proprietor, Area Representative and Training Chairman; any reported riders will be recorded and monitored.

 Sharp spurs are not permitted.
 Only blunt spurs, without rowels or sharp edges, and spurs that have a smooth rotating ball on the shank may be worn.
-If the spurs are curved, the curve must be downwards and the shank must point straight to the back and not exceed 4cm in length.
-The measurement is taken from the boot to the end of the shank.
+If the spurs are curved, the curve must be downwards, and the shank must point straight to the back.
+The Pony Club recommends a spurs length of no greater than 2.5cm - the measurement is taken from the back of the boot to the end of the shank.
+No spurs with a length greater than 4cm are permitted.